zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 ### Short living feature flags

-_Flags that will live from a few days to a few weeks._
+**Flags that will live from a few days to a few weeks.**

 This happens typically when you develop a small feature bits by bits.
 At present, the feature is not ready to be presented to the end user, but with a few more pull requests and tests, this will be the case.

-inject the feature flag service registry in your code

-simple if/else is OK
+For those use cases, we'll go simple.
+Simply inject the feature flags service (backend or frontend) in your code and branch with a simple if/else. **This way of working works only and only if you clean all those hideous conditional when your feature is ready to use.** Otherwise, the code will quickly become hell of a maze with all flags setup by all different teams. **Also, please take extract care on the impact your flag could have on other teams' flags.** If it becomes tedious, please adopt the same strategy than for long living flags instead.

 ### Long living feature flags

-_Flags that will live more than a few weeks._
+**Flags that will live more than a few weeks.**

 The